NipunAmarasinghe/Healthcare-System-Performance-Dashboard/docs/methodology.md

 The final output is a structured Power BI dashboard suitable for:

-- portfolio presentation
+- analytics portfolio presentation
 - interview discussion
-- demonstration of healthcare analytics capability
+- demonstration of healthcare BI capability